 Thank You, Governor Ivey

-The fight for Sonny Burton’s life was carried by thousands of people who signed petitions, wrote letters, prayed, and believed change was possible.
+The fight for Sonny Burton's life was carried by thousands of people who signed petitions, wrote letters, prayed, and believed change was possible.
 Now that Governor Ivey has commuted Sonny's sentence, we're asking you to do one more thing: say thank you.
-You can send the letter below directly from this page, or copy and paste it into your own email.
-It takes less than a minute, and it matters.

 Dear Governor Ivey,